ElucidataInc/ElMaven/docs/IntroductiontoElMAVENUI.rst

    * *EIC Smoothing Window*: Number of scans used for fitting in the smoothing algorithm can be adjusted here.

-   * *Maximum Retention Time Difference Between Peaks*: Set a limit to RT difference between peaks in a group.
+   * *Maximum Retention Time Difference Between Peaks*: Set a limit to retention time (RT) difference between peaks in a group.
 Increase the value if alignment fails to center peaks satisfactorily.

 **Baseline Calculation**